-Upon affirming their acceptance to the Skaggs School of Pharmacy and Pharmaceutical Sciences, applicants for school-based scholarships and loans, are given the opportunity to access the UCSD Health Sciences Financial Aid Application.
-Students may then download and submit the application to the Health Sciences Financial Aid Office.
-Financial aid applications are generally available in the middle of March, and are due the middle of May.
-Students admitted after the date the application is first available, may take four weeks to complete and submit the required material.
-Students applying for federal aid, or both federal and institutional aid, must complete the Free Application for Federal Student Aid (FAFSA) form on the Web.
-This form is electronically transmitted to the School of Pharmacy and Pharmaceutical Sciences by entering the school's federal school code: 001317 in the listing of schools on the last page of the form.
-The application material is analyzed by a national method of resource analysis and a Family Strength Index (FSI) is computed as defined by federal regulations.
+Upon affirming their acceptance to the Skaggs School of Pharmacy and Pharmaceutical Sciences, students are provided instructions to create a Student Forms Portal account where they will need to complete the Health Sciences Financial Aid application.
+Financial aid applications are generally made available in the middle of February and due in the middle of May.
+Students applying for Federal aid must complete the Free Application for Federal Student Aid (FAFSA) form on the web and the information is then electronically transmitted to the Skaggs School of Pharmacy and Pharmaceutical Sciences using the federal school code: 001317.
+Application material is analyzed using a federally approved method of resource analysis, as well as an equitable institutional needs analysis.
+A student's Family Strength Index (FSI) is determined upon the review of their initial financial aid application.